signaldatascience/R-curriculum/assignments/2-basic-topics/logistic-regression/1-speed-dating/logistic-speeddating.md

 * Scale `cross_terms` and use it with `cv.glmnet()` to train a $L^1$ regularized logistic regression model distinguishing between the two genders.
 Access the coefficients of the optimal model with `coef()` (you'll have to pass in the value of $\lambda$ to use into the `s` parameter) and print out the nonzero entries.
 Interpret the results.

 * Compare the AUC of the regularized model with cross terms against the AUC of the unregularized model trained only against the 17 activities.
-Why isn't the model much of an improvement?
+Is the regularized model much of an improvement?